 Chattanooga’s Southside is a bustling neighborhood that’s teeming with art, shopping, and culinary experiences that are unlike anything else in the city.
-From restaurants with classic Southern fare, to Thai bistros, and late-night dive bars, there’s something for everyone to enjoy as you take a tour of the Southside’s up-and-coming food scene.
+From restaurants with classic Southern fare to Thai bistros to late-night dive bars, there’s something for everyone to enjoy as you explore the Southside’s growing food scene.

 Everyone knows that breakfast is the most important meal of the day, and there’s no shortage of good coffee and fresh biscuits to be found on the Southside.
 Frothy Monkey, located in the recently renovated Chattanooga Choo Choo complex, is serving up a full breakfast and brunch menu every day until 5 p.m.
 Their menu has a variety of bagels, breakfast sandwiches, and options for vegetarians, kids, and those with special dietary needs.
 Just down Main Street, Mean Mug is another local favorite.
 Their coffee is locally roasted and the breakfast menu includes one of the best buttermilk biscuits in the state according to USA Today.

 BREAKFAST SPOTS: Niedlov's Breadworks, Adelle's Creperie, Bluegrass Grill